sabob/kudu/README.md

         routes: // an object mapping URLs to Controller modules,
         defaultRoute: // the default route to load if no URL is specified eg. http://host/
         unknownRouteResolver: // a function that is called if none of the registered
-            // routes matches the URL,
+            // routes matches the URL

-        intro: // a function for performing animations when showing the View,
+        intro: // a function for performing animations when showing the View
-        outro: // a function for performing animations when removing the View,
+        outro: // a function for performing animations when removing the View
         fx: // Specify weather effects and animations should be enabled or not, default
-            // is false,
+            // is false

         viewFactory: // Provides a hook for creating views other than Ractive
                      // instances.
 See ViewFactory section below